fair-data-collective/excel2rdf-site/docs/AutomaticWorkflow.md

 Here we describe how you can automatize the workflow described in [Manual Workflow](../ManualWorkflow) page.

-The provided description make use of the following Github repository:
+The provided description makes use of the following Github repository:

 [https://github.com/fair-data-collective/excel2rdf-template](https://github.com/fair-data-collective/excel2rdf-template)

 which contains all necessary files and Github configuration to automatically convert and validate your Excel vocabularies.

-Once familiar with the process, simply fork the above repository and update in accordance to your project needs.
+Once familiar with the process, simply fork the above repository and update it per your project needs.

 ## Structuring Gihtub repository